You really can't get more American than that.

 - The German Big Bad of the first Die Hard film mocks John McClane as being a "cowboy" several times thoughout the movie, hence McClane's "Yippie ki yay, motherfucker" Catch Phrase.

 - In the movie adaption of The Golden Compass, Lee Scoresby wears a cowboy hat to compliment his Texan drawl.
-Could possibly be a subversion, though, depending how you look at it... in the universe he lives in, Texas is a separate sovereign nation.
+The only difference being that he's not actually American - Texas is a separate sovereign nation in this universe.